 10. Fill a suctioned shower caddy with road trip games for kids to easily access.

 With a suctioned shower caddy, you can keep entertainment within an arm’s reach.
 They can store their favorite toys in it and maybe a few packaged snacks.
 Just suction it to their window and hit the road.

 11. Create countdown games for breaks and the ETA to your final destination.

-Rather than endure countless variations on “Are we there yet?,” start a new countdown each time you get back in the car for another leg of your road trip.
-For instance, you could hang a banner over the back of the driver seat with blocks of time to tear off as each hour passes.
+Rather than endure countless variations on “Are we there yet?”, start a new countdown each time you get back in the car for another leg of your road trip.
+For this long road trip tip, you could hang a banner over the back of the driver seat with blocks of time to tear off as each hour passes.

 Note: You may not be able to tell from these photos, but I promise, these hacks definitely work — and should only be used — when seatbelts are fastened.
 I shot these photos in my driveway, and wasn’t even thinking to buckle my kids in as they hopped in and out of our van in order to help with the shoot…my bad!